ThorbenLindhauer/blog.camunda.org/content/post/2015/12/dmn-benchmark.md

 **All Tests use a single thread.**
 For the tests using history and repository, I used a local MySQL database.

-Note that we are not interested in absolute numbers anyway since it depends on a huge number of factors (e.g. processing power, main memory, network, database, decision table, expression language etc.).
+Note that we are not interested in absolute numbers anyway, as that depends on a huge amount of factors (e.g., processing power, main memory, network, database, decision table, expression language, etc.).
 You can easily run the benchmarks on your own infrastructure and with your own decision tables.
-See the github repositories for details:
+See the GitHub repositories for details:

 * [Standalone DMN Engine Benchmark](https://github.com/camunda/camunda-engine-dmn-benchmark)
 * [Process Engine Performance Test Suite](https://github.com/camunda/camunda-bpm-platform/tree/master/qa/performance-tests-engine)